 Be aware that many banks are shy of financing magazine ventures because magazine publishing is known as a tenuous business, and that if you do approach a bank for a loan, you will need to provide a guarantee of the stability of your future business.
 A solid circulation plan is an effective way of showing this.

 Yes.
-Search for 'magazine' or 'publishing' on the websites of Simon Fraser University, Langara College, Centennial College, Mohawk College, Humber College and Ryerson University (including Ryerson Continuing Education.)
-Magazines Canada runs a number of professional development programs every year that are open to non-members: the Schools for Advertising Sales and Circulation; Magazine Intensives; and MagNet, the annual conference in June.
+Search for "magazine" or "publishing" on the websites of Simon Fraser University, Langara College, Centennial College, Humber College and Ryerson University (including Ryerson Continuing Education).
+There are also many other resources for magazine and writing education across Canada listed online if you use a basic search engine.
+Magazines Canada runs a number of professional development programs every year that are open to non-members: the Travelling Circulation School, Magazine Workshops and Intensives and the annual MagNet magazine conference in June.

-No, you aren’t obliged to join any association, but there are benefits available if you do.
-Your local or national magazine association is only as strong as its membership.
-The unofficial motto of Magazines Canada is In Unitate Vires.
-Read the Membership section of our website to discover what this is all about.
+No, but there are benefits available if you do, including shared knowledge and resources and up to date communications about the industry.
+Magazines Canada is the national association for consumer, business and cultural titles (English and French) while the regional magazine associations provide services to a geographic member base.
+The unofficial motto of Magazines Canada is In Unitate Veris.
+Read the Membership section of our website to discover what this is about.